emilyhorsman/bikeblog/content/posts/initial-brompton-setup/index.md

 But nowhere do they explicitly say not to touch the seatpost with your hands, which seems to be the long-term solution for many.

-A mechanic working on many Bromptons told me that the quick release nut is always under tightened from the factory.
+A mechanic who's worked on many Bromptons told me that the quick release nut is frequently under tightened from the factory.
 There's some mixed messaging on how much you can safely tighten this before you risk frame damage.
 The seat clamp [datasheet](https://us.brompton.com/support/bikes/c-line/manuals-and-datasheets) says:

 >As a guide, with the seat clamp lever forward (i.e. done up), the adjustor nut AN should be tightened with a torque in the range 4-7NM and the maximum closing force needed at the end of the lever while securing the clamp should lie in the range 80-120N.
 The correct setting will depend on the weight and strength of the user.